 It’s not easy having a little one who won’t eat their veggies.
 As a mom, it can cause you to worry and stress about your toddler getting enough vegetables in their diet.

 With enough time, patience, and practice, however, you can change their ways.
-Follow these three simple tips and get your toddler eating more veggies than you ever thought possible!
+Follow these three simple tips for how to get picky eaters to eat veggies and your toddler will be eating more veggies than you ever thought possible!